sindhu-sp/Challenge1/README.md

-# Challenge1

-# 01 HTML CSS Git: Code Refactor
+# Code Refactor for Horiseon

 Refactored the code